Phrogz/SLAXML/README.md

       namespace    = function(nsURI)            end, -- when xmlns="..." is seen (after startElement) }

-    myxml = io.open('my.xml'):read()
-    parser:parse(myxml)
+    -- Ignore whitespace-only text nodes and strip leading/trailing whitespace from text and CDATA parser:parse(myxml,{stripWhitespace=true})

-If you just want to see if it parses your document correctly, you can also use just:
+If you just want to see if it will parses your document correctly, you can simply do:

     require 'slaxml'
     SLAXML:parse(myxml)